Znull-1220/SocialAlign/README.md

 # SocialAlign

-This repo is the implementation of "From Individuals to Crowds: Dual-Level Public Response Prediction in Social Media"
+This repo is the implementation of paper [*From Individuals to Crowds: Dual-Level Public Response Prediction in Social Media*](https://arxiv.org/pdf/2508.00497).

 ## Overview
 *SocialAlign* is the first unified framework designed to predicts real-world responses